Frequently Asked Questions

 Yes, there are toilets on most of the carriages.

 Most seats are configured in a 2 x 2 arrangement.
 That is two seats on either side of a central aisle.
+Some seats are in a fixed position while others can flip directions.

 Yes, passengers are welcome to move from car to car.
 However, care must be exercised when moving between cars, no bare feet and children must be accompanied by an adult.
 Passengers wearing sandals (or any shoes that are not properly enclosed) will not be permitted on the viewing balconies of the train.
 Standing on the gangways between carriages is not allowed.
 Restrictions on moving about the train while passing through tunnels may apply.